eHonnef/string-operations-cpp/README.md

-# string-operations-cpp
+# String operations (W.I.P)

-Library in C++ that implements strings operations
+Library in C++ that implements operations over the STL string.